facebook/react/docs/docs/installation.md

 #### Browserify

 Run Browserify with `NODE_ENV` environment variable set to `production` and use [UglifyJS](https://github.com/mishoo/UglifyJS) as the last build step so that development-only code gets stripped out.

+#### Rollup

+Use [rollup-plugin-replace](https://github.com/rollup/rollup-plugin-replace) plugin together with [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs) (in that order) to remove development-only code.
+[See this gist](https://gist.github.com/Rich-Harris/cb14f4bc0670c47d00d191565be36bf0) for a complete setup example.

 ### Using a CDN